Project Phase

 Will the speed limit on Scottsdale Road change?

 On Scottsdale Road the speed limit will remain 50 mph which is the current posted speed for most of the corridor.
-Within the Dynamite Road roundabout and all approaches, the speed limit will be reduced to 20 mph.

 What are the traffic volumes on Scottsdale Road?